handsontable/handsontable/docs/content/guides/getting-started/react-redux.md

 ```
 :::

-## An advanced example
+## Advanced example

-In this example, the custom editor component is created with an external dependency.
-This acts as both renderer and editor.
-The renderer uses information from that component in the first column to change the way it behaves.
-Information is passed using Redux and `react-redux`'s `connect` method.
+This example shows:
+- A [custom editor](@/guides/cell-functions/cell-editor.md#component-based-editors) component (built with an external dependency, `HexColorPicker`).
+This component acts both as an editor and as a renderer.
+- A [custom renderer](@/guides/cell-functions/cell-renderer.md#declaring-a-custom-renderer-as-a-component) component, built with an external dependency (`StarRatingComponent`).

+The editor component changes the behavior of the renderer component, by passing information through Redux (and the `connect()` method of `react-redux`).

 ::: example #example6 :react-advanced --tab preview
 ```jsx